Little Italy eatery closing over province's booze takeout policy | CBC News

 AGCO responds

-While the AGCO initially said it wouldn't comment on specific cases, last week it issued the following statement:
+While the AGCO initially said it wouldn't comment on specific cases, last week it issued a statement:

 "Over the past two years, the AGCO has offered to work with the owners and representatives of Mercato Zacconi to help them achieve their business goals in a way that meets the requirements of Ontario's liquor laws.